zenofund/Companion/replit.md

 ## Overview

-fliQ is a real-time, geolocation-based web application for booking professional companions, inspired by Uber's map-centric interface.
-The platform connects clients with verified companions through an interactive map view, secure payment processing, and real-time messaging capabilities.
+fliQ is a real-time, geolocation-based web application designed to connect clients with verified professional companions through an interactive map interface.
+Inspired by Uber, it offers secure payment processing, real-time messaging, and multi-role dashboards for clients, companions, and administrators.
+The platform aims to revolutionize companion booking by providing a safe, efficient, and transparent service.

-**Core Features:**
-- Interactive map-based companion discovery with geolocation
-- Real-time booking requests with 15-minute acceptance windows
-- Secure payment processing via Paystack split payments
-- AI-powered content moderation for safety
-- WebSocket-based real-time chat for active bookings
-- Multi-role dashboards (Client, Companion, Admin)
-- Profile verification and moderation system

 ## User Preferences